Pregnancy Acupuncture Brisbane

 What to Expect at Your Appointment

-As you relax on the treatment table, very fine, sterile needles are then placed in specific points — usually on the legs, arms and head.
+Once you are on the treatment table, very fine, sterile needles are then placed in specific points — usually on the legs, arms and head.

-Treatments are deeply relaxing; many people even drift off to sleep.
+Treatments are deeply relaxing; many women often do drift off to sleep.

 Each session typically lasts around 45–60 minutes.

-Michelle has a special interest in women’s health, fertility, and pregnancy care.
-With a gentle, evidence-informed approach, she combines traditional wisdom of Oriental medicine together with modern scientific Naturopathic understanding to support women throughout their pregnancy journey.
+Michelle is an Acupuncturist and Naturopath with a special interest in women’s health, fertility, and pregnancy care.
+With a gentle, evidence-informed approach, she combines the traditional wisdom of Oriental medicine together with modern scientific Naturopathic understanding to support women throughout their pregnancy journey.

-If you’d like to experience how acupuncture can support your pregnancy, Michelle would love to help.
+If you’d like to include Acupuncture as part of your pregnancy care plan, Michelle would love to help.

-Book your appointment today or contact Michelle to discuss how acupuncture can complement your pregnancy care.
+Book your appointment today or contact Michelle to discuss how pregnancy acupuncture can help.

 References